david-foo/grid-eye-show/README.md

 Double-click the file to run it.

-After test click the X on GUI to close it.
+After test one board un-plug the I2C1 wires.
 Then insert the next board.Again...